Set Tables

 Section titled “Deleting data”// Delete a single keylet assert Ok(Nil) = set.delete_key(table, key: "alice")

-// Delete a specific key-value pair (equivalent to delete_key for sets)let assert Ok(Nil) = set.delete_object(table, key: "bob", value: 37)
+// Delete only if both the key and value matchlet assert Ok(Nil) = set.delete_object(table, key: "bob", value: 37)

 // Clear all entrieslet assert Ok(Nil) = set.delete_all(table)Iterating over entries